 4) Receiving City Auditor annual reports on the Fund's Financial Statement and the Base Spending Requirement

 The Oakland Fund for Children and Youth (OFCY) strategic plan adopted by City Council in November 2009 guides OFCY's funding priorities from June 2010-May 2013.
 The plan implements the four goals of OFCY's authorizing legislation, Measure D, KidsFirst!.
 The plan provides a needs assessment of Oakland's children and youth and an overview of four strategy areas.
 Strategies include 1) Healthy Development of Young Children, 2) Supporting Student Success in School, 3) Youth Leadership and Community Safety, and 4) Transition to Adulthood.

 To download a copy of the 2013-2016 Strategic Plan click here.

-To learn more about OFCY and the RFP funding process, please contact our office:
+Click to learn more about OFCY and the RFP funding process, or contact our office: